Claudia Kim: Career

 Kim portrays Nagini in the 2018 film Fantastic Beasts: The Crimes of Grindelwald.

 In 2019, Italian fashion house Max Mara invited her to attend the annual "Women in Film Gala", which has advocated for women and gender equality in the entertainment industry since 1973.
-Hence, she became the first Korean actress to the attend that event.
+Hence, she became the first Korean actress to attend that event.

 In March 2021, Kim signed with new agency YG Entertainment.

 In 2023, Kim appeared in the 1945 historical drama Gyeongseong Creature, which aired on Netflix.

 In May 2025, Kim signed with new agency Saram Entertainment.
 In September she hosted the closing ceremony of 30th Busan International Film Festival.